 - 3.1 The Public Sector Internal Audit Standards 2017 (the Standards) were developed jointly by the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Chartered Institute of Internal Auditors (CIIA).
 The objectives of the Standards are to: - define the nature of Internal Auditing within the UK public sector; - set basic principles for carrying out Internal Audit in the UK public sector; - establish a framework for providing Internal Audit services, which add value to the organisation, leading to improved organisational processes and operations; and - establish the basis for the evaluation of Internal Audit performance and to drive improvement planning. - 3.2 The Standards require that all public sector Internal Audit providers establish an Internal Audit Charter.
-The Charter is a high level document that sets out guiding principles; it must set out the role, authority, and responsibility of the Internal Audit team, and must be approved by 'the board' (in this case Clackmannanshire Council's Audit and Scrutiny Committee). - 3.3 The previous Internal Audit Charter was approved by Audit Committee on 03 December 2020.
-The Internal Audit Charter has been reviewed to take into account some minor structure changes, and an updated version is attached at
+The Charter is a high level document that sets out guiding principles; it must set out the role, authority, and responsibility of the Internal Audit team, and must be approved by 'the Board' (in this case Clackmannanshire Council's Audit and Scrutiny Committee). - 3.3 The Standards are currently undergoing a review, with new standards anticipated in April 2025.
+CIPFA has considered how these standards will apply in UK local government, and have concluded that there needs to be a specific Code of Practice for the Governance of Internal Audit in UK Local